-In connection with the dissertation, three publications have also been produced.
+In connection with the dissertation, three publications have been produced.
 Two publications are as first author, and one as co-author.
 Several other means of public mediation have also been carried out during the project, such as presentations of results at conferences, posters, blogs, and smaller technical and practical publications.
-The three main articles produced are accepted for publication or published.
+The three main articles produced are published.